neilchvz/infrastructure-portfolio/automation/filevault-remediation/config-reference/flex-policy-escrow-remediation.md

 ```
 Once the key has been escrowed and the Device Fact updates, the device
 falls out of the flex policy filter.
 The removal command uninstalls
-Escrow Buddy — keeping the device clean and ensuring the tool is only
+Escrow Buddy, keeping the device clean and ensuring the tool is only
 present when actively needed.

 ---